 - Red areas have active Zika transmission.
 Travelers to red areas are at risk of Zika infection.

-- Couples and others who travel to red areas should wait at least 2 months (women) or 3 months (men) before trying to get pregnant, and have only protected sex during that wait time.
+- Couples and individuals who travel to red areas should wait at least 2 months (women) or 3 months (men) before trying to get pregnant, and have only protected sex during that wait time.

-- Purple areas have had active Zika transmission sometime in the past, and there could still be cases.
+- Purple areas have had active Zika transmission sometime in the past, and there could still be sporadic cases.
 Travelers to purple areas might be at risk of Zika infection.

-- If pregnant women or their partners decide to travel to purple areas, they should take steps to minimize risk, including using insect repellent and considering the use of condoms for the rest of the pregnancy.
+- If pregnant people or their partners decide to travel to purple areas, they should take steps to minimize risk, including using insect repellent and considering the use of condoms for the rest of the pregnancy.

 - Yellow areas have mosquitoes that can transmit Zika, but have not had reported cases of Zika transmission.
 Travelers to yellow areas are at low risk of Zika infection.